cloudmesh/classes/docs/source/overview.rst

    	  coursenumber, title, description. where description indicates what this is for.

-Meeting times and Office Hours
+Meeting Times and Office Hours
 --------------------------------

 The classes are published online.
 Residential students at Indiana